History: The 1968 Layang-Layang Collision

 The distant signal displays either green or yellow, but in any case could be passed taking into account that the yellow aspect warns that the next signal, the outer home, may be at danger.
 Or, he might be diverted from the main running line.
 If the distant signal is green, it means the section ahead of Layang-Layang and all signals directing the movement of trains through the station are in the clear – trains may proceed at normal speed.

 On this day at the time, following the shunting movement of 88up, the down distant would have been yellow and the outer home at danger (red).
-This would have been confirmed by the position of the state of the levers controlling signals and points, at the station’s ground lever frame.
+This would have been confirmed by the position of the state of the ground levers controlling signals and points, at the station’s ground lever frame.

 As 88up passed the shunting limit board, it proceeded a little bit further waiting for Veloo to signal him to stop, indicating the rear of the train is clear of the Northern points diverging the line into the loop.
 At that point driver Sain would have stopped 88up and wait for the inner Home signal and points to be set for the loop line before reversing into it.
 This would also have been confirmed by Veloo the guard and Munusamy the brakesman.